shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 git checkout -b assignment1  #create branch and switch to it
 ```

-If you are unsure about what files are being ignored and included, you can check the status of your files with `git status` or review the `.gitignore` file to see what patterns are being excluded:
+If you are unsure about what files are being ignored and included, you can check the status of your files with `git status` (note that patterns in the `.gitignore` file should be excluded):

 ```bash
 git status #show the working tree status to confirm what changes have been made